-Web-based tagging systems such as Del.icio.us, Technorati and Flickr allow participants to annotate a particular resource, such as a web page, a blog post, an image, a physical location, or just about any imaginable object with a freely chosen set of keywords
+Web-based tagging systems such as Del.icio.us, Technorati and Flickr allow participants to annotate a particular resource, such as a web page, a blog post, or an image1 with a freely chosen set of keywords ("tags").

-("tags").
 In this paper, we aim to articulate a framework for studies of such systems.